jpweldon/Module_5_Challenge/README.md

 'git clone https://github.com/jpweldon/Module_5_Challenge.git'

+Create an environment (.env) file with your ALPACA_API_KEY and ALPACA_SECRET_KEY in the same folder as financial_planning_tools.ipynb.

 Run the financial_planning_tools.ipynb program.

 Examine the statistics, charts, and analysis contained within the file.
 I have included analysis outlining the significance.